Kinyemivek/Recipes/README.md

 # Recipes
-A basic html page to remind myself how to create a simple page on the web
+A basic html recipe page to remind myself how to create a simple page on the web.